danielraffel/Switch/README.md

 - Display information about all configured shortcuts, including an asterisk (*) next to the currently active shortcut.
 - Execute shortcuts to quickly switch between Google Cloud configurations associated with your Google accounts.
 - Manage SSH commands for each shortcut, allowing easy SSH access to VMs associated with each shortcut.
+- Display the full SSH command for a shortcut.
+- Easily reset the host key for a shortcut's SSH command.
 - Export and import Switch configurations, making the setup portable across different machines.

 ## Installation